Vrtgs/thirtyfour/README.md

-Selenium webdriver client for Rust, inspired by the python selenium library.
+Selenium client for working with W3C-compatible WebDriver implementations.

-Only the W3C WebDriver spec is supported (including Chrome and Firefox, possibly others).

 Both synchronous and async / await APIs are provided (see examples below).

 ## Status

-**This project is still WIP and has not yet been thoroughly tested.**
+**Some functionality has not yet been thoroughly tested.**

 Any help with testing and creating tickets for any issues found would be greatly appreciated.

-Most basic functionality is already implemented including:
+Currently supported:

-- Creating browser session
+- Create browser session
-- Automatically closing browser session on drop
+- Automatically close browser session on drop
 - Most WebDriver and WebElement methods
-- Finding elements (via all common selectors)
+- Find elements (via all common selectors)
-- Sending keys to elements, including key-combinations
+- Send keys to elements, including key-combinations
-- Executing Javascript
+- Execute Javascript
 - Action Chains
 - Cookies
+- Switch to frame/window/element/alert
+- Alert support
-- Saving screenshots of browser or individual elements
+- Save screenshot of browser or individual element
 - Synchronous support
 - Async / await support

-More to come...

 ## Why 'thirtyfour' ?